Influencer marketing in today's social media world

 To support this claim, in one data set of a billion social mentions, 91 percent originated from people with fewer than 500 followers, according to social monitoring site, Mention.
 Experticity recommends that, to reach key audiences and develop lasting, long-term relationships with industry catalysts and leaders considered experts in their communities, brands must be ubiquitous.
 They suggest developing deeper relationships with people from everyday contexts (e.g. the retail store associate, category professionals and passionate recommenders.)

 Something that has worked well for the public relations profession over the years is trust.
-According to Nielson, a whopping 92 percent of consumers worldwide say they trust earned media, including word-of-mouth recommendations from friends and family over all other forms of advertising.
-And, 83 percent of word-of-mouth recommendations are tied to personal experiences with a brand or product.
+According to Nielsen's 2021 Trust in Advertising Study, a whopping 88 percent of global respondents trust recommendations from people they know more than any other channel.
 The bottom line: trusted influencers are a brand’s best marketing strategy.

 So, what does all of this mean?
 Experticity says: